 Use peameal bacon as a healthier alternative to ham and other pork products, for festive meals or just when you feel like indulging yourself.
 Cured meats are never entirely guilt-free, thanks to their high levels of sodium, but peameal bacon comes closer than most.
-It has a fraction of the fat and saturated fat you'd get from conventional ham or bacon, and is lower in salt as well.
+It has a fraction of the fat and saturated fat of conventional ham or bacon and is lower in salt.